geoparquet/geoparquet.github.io/readme.md

 npm start
 ```

-The contents of the `src` directory is built with 11ty and the output is written to the `dist` directory.
-Content in the `static` directory is passed through without applying any transforms.
-See the [11ty docs](https://www.11ty.dev/docs/) for details on templating and more.
+The contents of the `src` directory is built with Astro and the output is written to the `dist` directory.
+See the [Astro docs](https://docs.astro.build/en/getting-started/) for details on templating and more.

 JavaScript in the `src` directory is linted and type checked.
 See the [ESLint integration docs](https://eslint.org/docs/latest/user-guide/integrations) for details on configuring your editor to display and fix lint issues.